-Leaders: Leading Change Requires Networking Our Inspiration
+Leading Change Requires Networking Our Inspiration #leadership

 by Kate Nasser |

-Networking those we lead includes:
+Networking our inspiration with those we lead includes:

 - Starting with mutual respect

-- Engaging their talents and their spirit thus
+- Engaging their talents and their spirit

 - Building their change-ability to prepare for major shifts

-Weak leaders who focus mostly on being liked also struggle with leading change.
+- Leaders who focus mostly on being liked also struggle with leading change.
 They have built personal connections based on neediness and their fear is palpable.
 There is little for others to trust in order to overcome the comfort of the status quo.

-Showing them our clear heads in a crisis is a start.
+- Showing them our clear heads in a crisis is a start.
 Developing their clear heads for change through coaching and empowerment is networking our inspiration!

-Reviewing data with them before a decision develops valuable critical thinking.
+- Reviewing data with them before a decision develops valuable critical thinking.
 Using our intuition and tapping theirs builds their change-ability!

 From my professional experience to your success,

-Kate Nasser, The People-Skills Coach™
+Kate Nasser, The People Skills Coach™

-Kate Nasser, The People-Skills Coach™, delivers coaching, consulting, training, and keynotes on employee engagement, leading change, teamwork, and customer service & experience.
-Kate turns interaction obstacles into business success.
+Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
+She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

 Engage in people skills learning!
 Let’s turn interaction obstacles into business success in leadership, teamwork, and customer service experience.
 I invite your questions, share my experience, and welcome your wisdom.